wisehackermonkey/java_gpio_raspi/README.md

 by Oran C
 20171204

-this project makes a calculator for the raspberry pi that uses a physical keypad for imput
+Project makes a calculator for the raspberry pi that uses a physical keypad for imput